 There are few examples of disciplinary action for sports betting violations.
-The most notable actions are the disciplining of former baseball player Shoeless Joe Jackson and former baseball player and manager Pete Rose.
 However, in 2019, for the first time since the 1980s, the National Football League (NFL) disciplined a player for wagering on NFL games.
 Josh Shaw, an Arizona Cardinals cornerback, was indefinitely suspended for betting on multiple NFL games.
 Jacksonville Jaguars wide receiver Calvin Ridley (at the time a member of the Atlanta Falcons) became the first NFL player to be suspended since Shaw.
-Ridley was suspended for the 2022 season after placing a legal mobile bet in Florida in 2021 that included a bet on the Falcons to win, but has since been reinstated for the 2023 season.
+Ridley was suspended for the 2022 season after placing a legal mobile bet in Florida in 2021 that included a bet on the Falcons to win, but was reinstated for the 2023 season.
 Since then, the NFL has suspended a total of ten players for betting on NFL games over the last two years, a marked increase in these types of violations and corresponding punishment.